 I think there’s going to be no surprise in my answer – it’s social media.
 I feel that social media is a really valuable tool for us today for a whole lot of reasons.

 I’m obviously biased, but I feel that if procurement professionals and particularly leaders around the world were able to shine a light on how interesting this profession was, we would be attracting a lot more people.
-I really have been encouraging everyone in the profession for the last few years to really show some of the fantastic stories about what procurement and supply chain gets involved in because you know, we just about touch everything in the organization.
+I really encourage everyone in the profession for the last few years to show some of the fantastic stories about what procurement and supply chain gets involved in.
+We just about touch everything in the organization.
 And I think if people knew that and have global reach, they’d be very much attracted.

-I also think with social media that it’s a great opportunity for leaders to really help drive change in their own organization, and to make sure that they’re leading a very diversified group of people that people can see their footprint on social media and what they’re worried about, whether it’s been a fashionable change.
+I also think with social media that it’s a great opportunity for leaders to really help drive change in their own organization.
+They can lead a diversified group of people and become conscious of change.
 There’s a lot of benefits to using social media.
 But I think more than anything, people need to understand what it is we do and how fun it is.
 So that would be my number one tip get on social media and show how interesting it is to work in your organization.

 Where do you see this going in the next few years in terms of people actually using procurement technology to help them with their processes?

 Well it’s inevitable.
-I think there’s a lot of people in procurement and supply chain who are potentially scared of these changes and hoping that they can maybe retire before this is fully implemented, because let’s face it, in the “old economy”, people built their careers on knowledge and what they knew, and often people in large organizations built their career based on their ability to solve problems.
+And people fear the change.
+Let’s face it, in the “old economy”, people built their careers on knowledge and what they knew.
+What’s more, people in large organizations built their career based on their ability to solve problems.

 So they’ve almost got a vested interest in there being problems.
 Now being a bit provocative here, but you know, I kind of think that when we have this next generation of procurement supply chain professionals comes through, it’s going to be inevitable that technology is going to take over a lot of what we’re doing today.